A convenient alternative to CPAP

 Step 3.
 Sleep Better

-Just put in your COA before going to sleep.
+Just put in your OAT before going to sleep.
 Wearing your appliance will bring your lower jaw slightly forward to open up your airway.
 The oral device works by preventing tissue at the back of the throat and the base of the tongue from collapsing back into the airway.
 After you are sleeping better, we recommend a follow up sleep test to see the results.

 A Note From Our Founder